safrano9999/CODEANALYST/README.md

 Know what your vibe-coded projects are *actually* using. 👀

-CODEANALYST scans your codebase and shows which external programs/commands appear most often, so you can review hidden dependencies, risky tooling, and automation behavior before trusting a repo.
+CODEANALYST scans your codebase and shows which external programs/commands appear most often, so you can review hidden dependencies, risky tooling, and automation behavior before pushing repo.
+Also it helps to understand the mechanics the agents used to deliver.

 ## ✨ What You Get